4185 Orders Road

-Century Village is a step back in time to the mid-1800s.
-It is open to the public during the summer months on the fourth Saturday from June through September from 2-4 p.m.
-There is no admission charge and parking is free.
-This is an ideal time to roam through the log structures and the museum of antique tools inside the Bob Evans barn.
-The village is also open in the late spring for Heritage Days and in the fall for the Old Time Harvest Festival.
-Both of those events are also free.
-Experience early life, a one room school, rope making, children’s games, life in a cabin and much more during those festivals.
-Please feel free to ask questions and interact with volunteers dressed in period clothing.
-Tours are also available for groups.
-See Home page for information and how to schedule a tour.
+The village is also open for Heritage Day and Old Time Harvest Day.
+Both of those events are free.
+Sit down and experience a one room school, rope making, children’s games, cabin life and much more during the festivals.
+Take time to ask questions and interact with volunteers who are dressed in period clothing.
+See the Home page for more information and how to schedule a tour.

 Century Village Tours

 Group tours are available.
 For more information please visit our Tour Requests page.

 You can visit the village and view the building exteriors without a reservation, daily from dawn to dusk.

 Did Gantz Farmhouse Spark an Interest in Historic Preservation?

 Some residents might say the idea for local history and preservation efforts started as early as 1980 but the first discussion of preserving the Orders Road School dates to December 1995.
 The Grove City Historical Society was in existence then, but its single focus was preserving the history of the city’s original Park Street School, once located at Park Street and Arbutus Avenue.